nicolaroberts/nicolaroberts.github.io/_posts/2015-08-23-r-packages-part-3.md

 #### C++ with Rcpp

-Run `devtools::use_rcpp()` to add Rcpp to the LinkingTo and Imports fields in DESCRIPTION, set up the `.gitignore` file as described above.
+Run `devtools::use_rcpp()` to add Rcpp to the LinkingTo and Imports fields in DESCRIPTION and set up the `.gitignore` file as described above.

 Include roxygen tag `@importFrom Rcpp sourceCpp` in `pkgname.R` (don't actually need `sourceCpp`, but a bug in R means something has to be imported so the internal Rcpp code gets properly loaded).